-This direct correspondence between the connections of the complex and simple pattern makes it easier to compare the deformation behavior of the two patterns by directly comparing the positions $V_T$ and material directions $N_T$ of the deformed complex pattern with $V_S$ and $N_S$ of the deformed simple pattern.
+The material directions describe the orientation of the cross-section around the rod centerline in the deformed state.
+In the rest state of the structure, the material frame at an edge segment is defined by 3 orthogonal vectors $d_1$, $d_2$ and $d_3$, with $d_3$ being the tangent of the rod centerline and $d_1$ and $d_2$ describing the thickness- and width directions of the rod.
+In the deformed state, the material direction of a rod segment is obtained by rotating the thickness direction vector $d_1$ around the centerline tangent $d_3$, taking into account the twisting deformation of the rod.
+Since the material directions are given for each rod segment, we obtain the material directions $N_T$ and $N_S$ at the rod connections by averaging the material directions of the incident rod segments.} Having a direct correspondence between the connections of the complex and simple pattern makes it easier to compare the deformation behavior of the two patterns by directly comparing the positions $V_T$ and material directions $N_T$ of the deformed complex pattern with $V_S$ and $N_S$ of the deformed simple pattern.